Listen

 We kept on keeping on being in the ear of those who had already secured their freedom from oppression.

-Funny how the oppressed once granted freedom will always find something they believe they are superior to.
+Funny how the oppressed, once granted freedom, will always find something they believe they are superior to.

-Freedom is not willingly granted.
+Freedom is not willingly granted to anyone.

 No.